bmdub/RayTracingInDotNet/README.md

 - Optimize BLAS meshes by sharing identical ones across TLAS instances.
 - Add more materials / make them more flexible.
 - Allow a user to load external model files.
+- Modifying a shader file alone will not cause a recompile by Visual Studio; currently a _rebuild_ must be manually forced.